alex-toy/darties/README.md

 The needs of the client are :
+- To create a dashboard allowing to do the following :
-- Objectif du tableau de bord :
+    - Activity monitoring :
-    - Suivi de l’activité
-        - Suivi de l’activité
-            - Pour les pays
-            - Pour les régions
-            - Pour les magasins
+        - For the contries,
+        - For the regions,
+        - For the stores.
-    - Faciliter
+    - Facilitate :
         - L’analyse de la situation
         - La prise de décision
     - Conformité des performances aux objectifs